Tellusant/docs/articles-posts/cost-of-error.md

+---
+title: "The Cost of Error"
+description: "In January 2025, Tellusant started researching the cost of forecasting errors at large companies.
+Here we report some findings."
+image: /assets/social-card-pub.png
+---

 # The Cost of Error

 In January 2025, Tellusant started researching the cost of forecasting errors at large companies.
 Here we report some findings.